 Learn as much as you can about how interviews are conducted at individual schools (see links below).
 Generally, schools will offer an orientation session (gather your thoughts and relax), tour (learn as much as you can about the school; this may help you think of intelligent questions at the interview, and will help you decide where you ultimately want to go), and then the interview itself.

-The format of the interview varies considerably (see The Interview).
+The format of the interview varies considerably (see Important Parts of the Interview Process below).
 People conducting the interview may be faculty, students, or other volunteers.
 Treat them all with respect.
 Questions are sometimes predictable and other times seem to come from nowhere.
 The best way to begin preparing is to seriously evaluate the following aspects of yourself: 1) a thorough self-assessment as an individual and potential doctor, especially as portrayed in your application; 2) how your priorities mesh with those of the school at which you are interviewing; 3) your knowledge of current events, especially those related to medicine; and 4) where you stand on moral and ethical issues related to medicine.

 You can explore sample interview questions and think about how you might answer them, but ultimately you should participate in a videotaped mock interview and critically review the video.
 Repeat this process until you are comfortable with your ability to interview well.
 Our office will schedule videotaped mock interviews at your convenience.
 Pay special attention to listening carefully to the question and forming your response to answer the question clearly, concisely, and directly.

 Be prepared to convey two to three central messages about yourself and do so when the opportunities arise.
 If they don’t arise during the interview, you may be given an opportunity at the end to add whatever you think was not covered.
 You may also be given a chance to ask questions about the school.
 Be prepared with one to two questions that could not be answered by a cursory inspection of the school’s catalog.